solo-io/gloo/docs/content/guides/integrations/ingress/_index.md

     ```

 {{% notice note %}}
-If you configure your DNS to resolve `gloo.example.com` to the Gloo proxy URL (e.g. by modifying your `/etc/resolv.conf`), you can omit the `Host` header in the command above, and instead use the command:
+If you configure your DNS to resolve `gloo.example.com` to the Gloo Edge proxy URL (e.g. by modifying your `/etc/resolv.conf`), you can omit the `Host` header in the command above, and instead use the command:

 ```shell script
 curl http://gloo.example.com/api/pets